amirmasoudabdol/Bilbo/docs/examples/esther_first_year.md

 In terms of QRPs, two main methods have been utilized, [Selective Reporting](/hacking-strategies/selective-reporting.md), and [Optional Stopping](/hacking-strategies/optional-stopping.md).
 While the optional stopping has been applied on both study designs (at most 3 times, adding ⅓ ⨉ N new observations), the selective reporting can only be applied on the design with 5 conditions (selecting the outcome with minimum *p*-value).

-Finally, after simulating *K* stduiesstudies, Maassen applied both meta-analytic methods, and publication bias estimators, and reported their performance.
+Finally, after simulating *K* studies, Maassen applied both meta-analytic methods, and publication bias estimators, and reported their performance.

 ## SAM's Configuration

 As discussed in other examples, visualizing the simulation flow helps us translate our design to SAM's configuration, Figure 2.
-While the right-side of the flowchart shows the main decision workflow, the left-side mainly describes the process of applying different QRPs based on specific simulation configurations.
+While the right-hand side of the flowchart shows the main decision workflow, the left-side mainly describes the process of applying different QRPs based on specific simulation configurations.

 ![</b>Figure 2.</b> Maassen's Simulation Design](/examples/figures/Esther_FYP/Esthers_Simulation.png)